brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 ##### New Rules Unlocked: Minor Actions, Boss Actions, and Exceptional Success

 ##### Minor Actions
+\ \
 In addition to one normal action and one movement action, combatants are also allowed any number of minor actions, which include tasks such as drawing a weapon, sheathing a weapon, sustaining a boon, making a Learning roll to recall useful information, and making an opportunity attack. **You may not take the same type of minor action more than once in any round**.

 ##### Sustain a Boon
+\ \
 If you have a boon in effect and do not sustain it, the boon ends when your turn is over.
 Because sustaining a boon is a minor action, you can normally only sustain one boon at a time.

 ##### Opportunity Attacks
+\ \
 An opportunity attack is a special kind of minor action because it does not take place during your turn.
-If you are wielding a
-+++

-+++ {.CalloutExample}

-melee weapon, and an enemy moves from a space within your reach to a space that is not within your reach, you may make a free attack against the enemy.
+If you are wielding a melee weapon, and an enemy moves from a space within your reach to a space that is not within your reach, you may make a free attack against the enemy.
 (Note that, as a minor action, you may only make one opportunity attack per round).

 ##### Boss Actions
+\ \
 Some monsters or villains are so formidable in combat that they are able to take multiple actions throughout the round, thereby proving challenging enough to take on an entire party alone.
 These “boss monsters” gain access to a certain number of boss actions.

 If a monster has boss actions, make an extra number of initiative rolls for each boss action.
 When arranging the initiative order, there must be at least one PC between each of the boss’s turns.
 If necessary, move the “boss action” turns lower in the order to accommodate this requirement.